 Far from our desires and intentions, “You Are Here” discipleship is a label that communicates Jesus—without community.
 It tells the truth instead of talking about it.
 It runs programs without going deep, and it rewards being right over relationships.
 Frankly, it can be easier to put exhaustive effort into exciting experiences for kids and families than it is to establish meaningful relationships.

 Like Tony, you may be wondering what shifts you can make in your children’s ministry for the sake of discipleship.
 Many factors contribute to the challenges you’re facing, but there’s one dimension of discipleship that never changes and desperately needs your attention.
 It’s life-on-life relationships.
 Let’s stop handing out spiritual “You Are Here” stickers.
-Your ministry can embed the heart-changing power of “me too” so kids have a greater opportunity to get relationally rooted and stay spiritually connected.
+Your ministry can embed the heart-changing power of “me, too” so kids have a greater opportunity to get relationally rooted and stay spiritually connected.

-Become a “Me, Too!”
-Disciple-Making Community
+Become a “Me, too!” disciple-making community.

 Long ago, I discovered kids are more likely to walk with God if a loving Jesus-centered community of kid-influencers surrounds them.
 When the family of God practices presence, humility, and empathy like Jesus, it transforms a ministry’s discipleship trajectory.

-In Sticky Faith: Everyday Ideas to Build Lasting Faith in Your Kids (Zondervan), Chap Clark and Kara Powell highlight an incredible truth: “The greatest gift you can give your children is to let them see you struggle and wrestle with how to live a lifetime of trust in God.”
+In Sticky Faith: Everyday Ideas to Build Lasting Faith in Your Kids (Zondervan), the authors highlight an incredible truth: “The greatest gift you can give your children is to let them see you struggle and wrestle with how to live a lifetime of trust in God.”
 This doesn’t happen once a week or overnight.
 Kids desire to be known, loved, and served in the way of Jesus over the long haul.
 Children long for someone to see them, to walk with them faithfully, to help them grapple with unknowns and uncertainties, and to resonate with their fears and frustrations.
 And kids need this across many seasons of life, not just in curriculum snippets and hypothetical situations.

 Every follower of Jesus has the disciple-making opportunity, and responsibility, to enter into people’s lives deeply.
 Remember Jesus’ words in Matthew 11:28?
 Jesus’ calling and character draws us toward God in the midst of life’s burdening cares.
 Children of all ages need to be wrapped up in relational community with other disciples to grow.
 We live out grace and truth in the family of God by identifying with one another’s joys and sorrows through the heart-changing words “Me, too.”

-Your children’s ministry leaders can enhance how you’re already serving kids and families by making a heart-shift toward relational discipleship.
+Your children’s ministry leaders can enhance how you’re already serving kids and families by making a heart shift toward relational discipleship.
 There are three powerful phrases that flow from a “Me, too!” posture.
 When communities of disciple-making kid-influencers learn to live out presence, humility, and empathy, kids get relationally rooted and stay spiritually connected.
 Try out these three heart shifts and watch what happens.

 Heart Shift #1: Personify “I’m here.”